The material presented here is for educational purposes only, and is not intended to be used as financial, investment, or legal advice.

 Note that federal student loans work a bit differently than other loan types.
 With subsidized federal loans and Perkins loans, you will not accrue any interest during a deferment.
 You will, however, continue to accrue interest on any unsubsidized federal loans.

 Interest accrues as usual with a forbearance, so you will end up owing more overall and have the payments you skipped added to the end of your loan.
-Forbearance is limited to 12-month periods.
-Deferments can last several years and typically require a qualifying event such as unemployment or documented financial hardship.
+Federal student loan forbearance is limited to 12-month periods.
+Deferments of these loans can last longer and typically require a qualifying event such as unemployment or documented financial hardship.